Colon-Bench: An Agentic Workflow for Scalable Dense Lesion Annotation in Full-Procedure Colonoscopy Videos

-REAL-COLON \cite{biffi2024realcolon} introduced 60 long sequences of colonoscopy procedures.
-These colonoscopies are labeled with 351,264 bounding boxes on polyps using commercial software.
-CAS-COLON \cite{song2025cascolon} introduced a colonoscopy anatomical temporal classification (which part of the colon is each image) with a total of 78 videos totaling 9 hours and around 2 million images.
-Other colonoscopy datasets are either small in size for comprehensive training and evaluations \cite{ma2021ldpolypvideo}, or they cover large image datasets but are limited in the scope of tasks and types of lesions that they investigate \cite{jha2020kvasirseg,misawa2021development,ma2021ldpolypvideo,ali2023multi}.
-As Table~\ref{tbl:dataset_comparison} shows, our \methodname offers a dense annotation scheme for lesions (with text descriptions and segmentation mask tracklets) across a large variety of video clips and provides comprehensive evaluation benchmarks (including Video Question Answering, lesion clip classification, and Open-Vocabulary Video Segmentation) for MLLMs as a general tool for colonoscopy video understanding.
+REAL-COLON \cite{biffi2024realcolon} introduced 60 long colonoscopy sequences labeled with 351,264 polyp bounding boxes, while CAS-COLON \cite{song2025cascolon} provides anatomical temporal classification over 78 videos, 9 hours, and around 2 million images.
+Other datasets are either too small for comprehensive training and evaluation \cite{ma2021ldpolypvideo} or large but limited in task scope and lesion diversity \cite{jha2020kvasirseg,misawa2021development,ma2021ldpolypvideo,ali2023multi}.
+EndoBench \cite{liu2026endobench}, a contemporary related work, evaluates \textit{static-image} VQA in general endoscopy.
+As Table~\ref{tbl:dataset_comparison} shows, \methodname provides dense lesion annotations with text descriptions and segmentation mask tracklets across diverse video clips, enabling benchmarks for Video Question Answering, lesion clip classification, and Open-Vocabulary Video Segmentation in colonoscopy videos.

-The rapid evolution of Large Language Models (LLMs) \cite{gpt4,gemini2024gemini15} and foundational vision-language models \cite{CLIP} has driven the development of Multimodal Large Language Models (MLLMs) capable of complex visual reasoning \cite{bai2025qwen3,deitke2025molmo,ge2023planting,glm4_2024,gemini2024gemini15}.
-While these MLLMs demonstrate remarkable zero-shot comprehension in general domains, their proficiency in interpreting long, occluded, and highly noisy medical sequences remains largely untested.
-This underscores the critical need for our proposed \textit{\methodname} to systematically evaluate how well these advanced video-language models understand complex colonoscopy procedures.
-Recent works show strong results with agentic MLLM pipelines for long-form videos \cite{fan2024videoagent,wang2024internvid} and for hybrid automatic labeling with human verification for large medical image datasets \cite{chambon2024chexpert}, motivating our pipeline in Fig. \ref{fig:pullfigure}.
+Large Language Models (LLMs) \cite{gpt4,gemini2024gemini15} and foundational vision-language models \cite{CLIP} have accelerated Multimodal Large Language Models (MLLMs) for complex visual reasoning \cite{bai2025qwen3,deitke2025molmo,ge2023planting,glm4_2024,gemini2024gemini15}.
+Despite strong zero-shot performance in general domains, their ability to interpret long, occluded, noisy medical sequences remains largely untested, motivating \textit{\methodname} as a systematic benchmark for colonoscopy video understanding.
+Recent work on agentic MLLM pipelines for long-form videos \cite{fan2024videoagent,wang2024internvid} and hybrid automatic labeling with human verification for large medical image datasets \cite{chambon2024chexpert} further motivates our pipeline in Fig. \ref{fig:pullfigure}.

-We provide a new annotated dataset of long sequences with dense annotations.
-It includes the first Open-Vocabulary Video Object Segmentation (OV-VOS) dataset in colonoscopy that involves mask tracking of lesions even with occluding frames.
-Our contributions can be summarized as follows: